torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 ^^^^^^^^^^^

 Freeze playback immediately.
-In this mode, when internal buffers are full, no more data will be accepted and data request IRQs will be masked.
+In this mode, when internal buffers are full, anal more data will be accepted and data request IRQs will be masked.

 Param[0]